normful/blog/content/blog/yomichan/index.md

 tags = ["japanese"]
 +++

-Yomichan is a Chrome extension for looking up Japanese words in one or more dictionaries.
+[Yomichan](https://foosoft.net/projects/yomichan/) is a Chrome and Firefox extension for looking up Japanese words in one or more dictionaries.